Iarla Ó Lionáird: Early life

-Ó Lionáird was born and raised in Cúil Aodha in the West Cork Gaeltacht, a primarily Irish-speaking region.
+Ó Lionáird was born and raised in Baile Mhúirne in the West Cork Gaeltacht, a primarily Irish-speaking region.
 His father was a teacher and his mother and grandmother were singers in the traditional sean-nós style.
 Elizabeth Cronin, whose singing was recorded by Alan Lomax, was Ó Lionáird's great-aunt. Ó Lionáird was one of twelve children in his family.

 Ó Lionáird first sang publicly at the age of five, and made his first radio broadcast at seven.
 At the age of twelve he recorded the traditional song "Aisling Gheal" for Gael Linn Records.
 He joined Seán Ó Riada's male voice choir Cór Chúil Aodha as a child and sang in the choir, directed after Sean Ó Riada's death by his son Peadar, until he was in his early twenties.